maacofficial/tensorflow-train-object-detection-classiffier-tutorial/README.md

 <h3>2.Create TensorFlow directory</h3>

+İf you don't want to train another version of TensorFlow, you can download this repository directly from <a href="https://www.anaconda.com/distribution/#download-section" target="_blank">here</a>.
+And continue from third step.

 <p>2.1.
 Create folder in C:/ that named "tensorflow1".
 This directory will include our models,object_detection and training folder.
 We will work in "tensorflow1" directory.</p>

 <p>2.2.
 Download TensorFlow models repository from above links.
 We use TensorFlow 1.5 version in this guide.</p>